-Key Result Area Strategic Asset Management Objective Measurement Targets 2023 / 2024 Number of severity 1 and 2 work practice and quality outcomes from internal field audits.
-0 Innovation and Improve the asset management capability to support the Delivery of Asset Management Capability Plan Delivery.
+Key Result Area Strategic Asset Management Objective Measurement Targets 2024 / 2025 Delivery of the annual planned network maintenance programme.
+Programme completed in full.
+Delivery of non-standard customer projects outside of agreed scheduled date.
+0 Number of severity 1 and 2 work practice and quality outcomes from internal field audits.
+0 Innovation and Continual Improve the asset management capability to support the development and Delivery of Asset Management Capability Plan Delivery.
 100% Improvement implementation of the asset management strategies and plans.
 Centralines' asset management service provider (Unison) maintains ISO 55001 certification.
 ISO 55001 Certification Improve the communication of the asset management strategy to all Centralines' teams.
 Percentage of new Centralines' staff who received an asset management induction within three months of commencing employment.
 100% Percentage of Centralines' staff receiving an annual asset management briefing.
 100% Improve the environmental sustainability performance and resilience of the asset management activities.
 Number of environmental breaches resulting in environmental contamination due to the failure or an asset, asset system or associated containment.
 0 Centralines' network resilience maturity is assessed on an annual basis through the EEA's Resilience Management Maturity Assessment Tool (RMMAT).
 Completed Assurance Maintain compliance with all applicable requirements.
 Percentage of non-compliances identified through Legislative Compliance Programme in relation to Asset Management have a corrective plan in place.
-100% Number of instances of unanticipated legal challenge or government investigation.
-0
+100%